 As times have changed street based violence has reduced, but there is still work to be done in this space.
-The Welcome Here Project has been created to focus on supporting local business owners / organisations within New South Wales (NSW) to create and promote environments that are visibly welcoming and inclusive of LGBTIQ people.
+The Welcome Here Project has been created to focus on supporting local business owners and services in Australia to create and promote environments that are visibly welcoming and inclusive of LGBTIQ people.

 ACON also provides members with resources to support them celebrate LGBTIQ diversity.
 This is part of a Diversity Days project, you can find out more about Diversity Days and how you can celebrate or honour them here.

 The Welcome Here Project also aims to mobilise the LGBTIQ community to engage with registered Welcoming Places and provide feedback on their experiences.

 Visible, welcomed LGBTIQ communities mean safer communities, and by becoming a registered Welcoming Place, members are helping create positive social change throughout Australia.